 Send the recruiter a brief, 2-3 sentence message.
 Introduce yourself, express your interest, and provide any other relevant information.
 If you feel that it’s not a 100% match, reach out anyway.

 You never know what can come of it!
-Recruiters commonly have client requests outside their scope, but they are extremely well connected.
+Recruiters commonly have client requests outside their scope but are extremely well connected.
 They might be able to put you in touch with a recruiter that is a better fit for you.

 Form Relationships with Recruiters

 It’s a good idea to send a recruiter a private message once you’ve linked with them on LinkedIn.
 Be succinct, but mention your experience, current responsibilities, and what you’re searching for.
 Tell them if you’re looking for a new job or just want to see what’s there.
 Developing and maintaining relationships with recruiters is an excellent strategy.
-It will set you apart, keep you in the loop, and, more than likely, lead to a quicker job opportunity!
+It will set you apart, keep you in the loop, and likely lead to a quicker job opportunity!

 Just a quick note: beware of LinkedIn fake recruiters.
 Things worsen when bogus recruiters and con men use LinkedIn job portals to perpetuate their scams.
 With low-cost Linked in job posting options comes the risk of accepting bogus job postings.
 Regardless of how tightly we safeguard the posting process and job postings, they continue to slip through the cracks.